-Disclaimer: Participation in the OMC Professional Training Programs does not constitute or substitute for any healthcare training or identification as a state-regulated healthcare provider.
+Disclaimer: Participation in the OMC Professional Training Programs does not constitute or substitute for any healthcare training or identification as a province-regulated healthcare provider.

 The Professional Training Program is designed for professionals in healthcare, education, or human resources interested in cultivating their mindfulness practice for use with their clientele (See Prerequisites below).
-This training program is experiential and focused on the cultivation of personal mindfulness practices that support the professional application of mindfulness practices.
+This experiential training program focuses on cultivating personal mindfulness practices that support the professional application of mindfulness practices.
 It provides professionals with a base for developing clinical mindfulness skills and a foundational understanding of mindfulness interventions.
 This program provides training for individual and group applications of MBSM.

-Training in the foundations of mindfulness and the MBSM program can span up to one year of study and practice.
+Training in the foundations of mindfulness and the MBSM program can require up to one year of study and practice.

 Please also note that all participants in the professional training are assessed at each stage for their suitability to continue to the completion of this training or continue to other levels.
 Participation does not guarantee the qualification level will be attained.
 The participant may be requested to seek further development of skills.